 Highest Rank: Pvt.

-This could explain his two “discharge” dates.
-According to one source, Edward’s period of inactivity may have saved his life as during that time his unit suffered casualties as the result skirmishes and ambushes.
+The “furlough” home and later recall could explain Pvt.
+Goodfellow’s two “discharge” dates.
+According to one source, Edward’s period of inactivity may have saved his life as during that time his unit suffered heavy casualties as the result skirmishes and ambushes with the enemy.
 His military tenure behind him, Edward returned to farming in Silver Creek.